 Over the years, Methuselah Foundation has partnered with other leading organizations of the fields of 3D bioprinting, tissue engineering, and rejuvenation biotechnologies, such as Organovo, the Institute of Competition Sciences, the World Stem Cell Summit, and SENS Research Foundation, which was spun off Methuselah Foundation itself in 2009 as an independent organization focused on basic research into rejuvenation therapies.

 Methuselah is the founder of the Methuselah Mouse Prize and the New Organ prize series.
-The former is aimed at encouraging the development of life extension therapies in mice that may eventually be repurposed to be used in humans; the New Organ series currently offers a $1,000,000 Liver Prize for the first team to successfully bioengineer a working animal liver, and a $500,000 Vascular Tissue Challenge prize will be divided among the first three teams who can successfully create human vascularized organ tissue in vitro.
+The former is aimed at encouraging the development of life extension therapies in mice that may eventually be repurposed to be used in humans; the New Organ series currently offers a $1,000,000 Liver Prize for the first team to successfully bioengineer a working animal liver, and a $500,000 Vascular tissue prize will be divided among the first three teams who can successfully create human vascularized organ tissue in vitro.
 Notably, the Vascular Tissue Challenge prize is awarded in partnership with NASA as part of its NASA’s Centennial Challenges program.

 Among other grants awarded by Methuselah are the $5,000 grant awarded in July 2013 to the late Dr. Stephen Coles of the Gerontology Research Group for a study on personalized gene sequencing to improve chemotherapeutic treatments as well as a $10,000 research grant awarded to Dr. João Pedro de Magalhães to sequence the genome of the bowhead whale and study the mechanisms of its impressive longevity—its average lifespan is estimated at over 200 years.